 The Attorney General is the law officer of the Crown and has a legal duty to see that the administration of public affairs is in accordance with the law.
-As the Minister Responsible for Multiculturalism, the Attorney General supports and promotes multiculturalism and inclusive communities across the province.

 The Ministry is responsible for legal services in two separate and distinct areas - the independent prosecution of criminal matters and the provision of legal services to government.